 In Chapter 3 of the Book of Revelation, Jesus speaks to the Church in Philadelphia.
 He tells them, "I know your deeds," and then He goes on to say that He is going to reward them with open doors.
-There's an important principle here that we shouldn't miss.
+There is an important principle here that we should not miss.
 The quality of our service to the Lord will help determine how many opportunities and blessings we will receive from Him.
 Through this passage, and other parts of the Bible, we can learn what traits God values most in His servants.

 First, we must serve God with loyalty.
 The apostle Paul wrote: "Now it is required that those who have been given a trust must prove faithful."
 (1 Corinthians 4:2 NIV) No matter what season of your life you are in right now, God has entrusted you with certain gifts, talents, and resources that He expects you to use wisely.
 He has also entrusted you with certain people that He has put in your circle of influence, and He requires you to have a positive impact on their lives.
 You can prove yourself faithful by allowing Jesus to live His life through you.
 It doesn't matter if you are a stay-at-home mother, a high-powered executive, or a bus driver - you can make an eternal difference in people's lives if you will faithfully follow God's will and ways.
 Scripture says: "For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him."
 (2 Chronicles 16:9 NKJV) God is constantly looking for people to bless and reward, often with greater opportunities and promotions.
 We all want to hear from the Master - "Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things" - and loyalty will pave the way for us.
 (Matthew 25:23 NIV)